AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/negotiable-quote/index.md

 # Negotiable quote (B2B)

 Company users (buyers) and merchants (sellers) use negotiable quotes to manage the negotiation process for an order.
-Although negotiation process can be complex, the basic steps are as follows:
+Although the negotiation process can be complex, the basic steps are as follows:

 * The buyer adds items to the cart and initiates a negotiable quote.